The Bradford Mentoring Programme

 - Mock interview - a practice session is a useful tool for enhancing your abilities at interview.
 This might be with your mentor or one of their colleagues.

-- Tour of the organisation along with work shadowing of the mentor and their colleagues – to increase understanding of specific roles along with the politics of the organisation, and how departments work in collaboration.
+- Tour of the organisation, work shadowing, business lunches and networking events – to increase understanding of specific roles along with the politics of the organisation, and how departments work in collaboration.

 - Involvement in selection process/assessment centres - enhances understanding of recruitment process.